 By combining Google Cloud’s pre-trained models with a clean local interface, we can empower non-developers and small teams to perform tasks that used to require full data-engineering pipelines.

+If you’re looking to integrate AI-based document extraction into your workflow, the Starter edition is a strong foundation.
 You can expand it into an internal automation tool, add Power Automate triggers, or connect it to a database for continuous ingestion.

 Wrap-Up — Download the Starter and Try It Yourself